-COVID-19 Update: My practice remains open to all California residents via video visits during this challenging and unprecedented time.
-I am not seeing clients in person at this time.
+COVID-19 Update: My practice remains open to all California and Oregon residents via video visits during this time.
+I have limited spots for in-person appointments in Cupertino, CA.

 I offer individual psychotherapy to adults and older adults struggling with a variety of mental health problems or stressors, including:

 - Chronic Pain